CloudMax94/cadence.link/content/dungeons/hyrule-castle.md

 You can use glove to throw a bomb, or place a chu to have it blow up next to the brazier.

 You can also light the brazier with a torch, as long as you can reach it.
-(Hookshot, Cane, Hover Boots) It can also be lit using fire arrows or fire rod.
+(Hookshot, Cane, Hover Boots) It can also be lit using fire items/spells.

 ## Early Boss Key